patrick-weiss/PortfolioSorts_NSE/README.md

 This repository contains code for: **"Non-Standard Errors in Portfolio Sorts"** (joint work with [Dominik Walter](https://sites.google.com/view/dominikwalter/startseite) and [Rüdiger Weber](https://sites.google.com/site/ruedigercweber/)).

 We share the **full replication** code and an **all-in-one** solution.
 The later covers all steps from data download to the actual portfolio sorts that embrace NSE by constructing 69,120 return differentials as estimates for the variable *asset growth*.
+There is a [blog post](https://www.tidy-finance.org/blog/nse-portfolio-sorts/index.html) on the [Tidy Finance Blog](https://www.tidy-finance.org/blog.html) covering this very solution.

 The code is open source and available here.
 Please cite the corresponding paper: